ajaykumarkc/ByteCompass-Assignment/README.md

 - Image upload functionality with single click

 ### 3. Editable Text Component
-A reusable component that allows inline text editing for various text elements on the board.
+A reusable component that allows inline text editing for various text elements on the board by double clicking on it.

 ### 4. Component Controls
 Provides manipulation options for each component on the canvas: